 Deep Dive into Apple Music issues with our article How to fix Apple Music not working on iPhone / iPad

-Playlists have the wrong artwork in iOS and iPadOS 13.1
+Playlists have the wrong artwork on iOS and iPadOS 13.1

 If you enjoy creating a lot of different playlists for your music, you may have noticed the artwork in the Apple Music app has changed.
 A lot of users have noted that the artwork seems to be randomly selected now, without necessarily representing the songs in your playlist.

-It’s possible to manually choose the artwork your want from iTunes, however this means you don’t get the cross-section playlist artwork normally present in Apple Music.
+It’s possible to manually choose the artwork you want from iTunes, however, this means you don’t get the cross-section playlist artwork normally present in Apple Music.
 This only way to get that is to remove every playlist and manually recreate them.